adonisjs/v5-docs/content/guides/fundamentals/async-local-storage.md

 #### ✅ Works

-Instead, you should move the `.get` call within the `index` method.
+Instead, you should move the `.get` call to within the `index` method.

 ```ts
 export default class UsersController {